ronblum/myths/README.md

 Myths
 ================

-This is just me playing around with `dpylr` basics.
+This is just me playing around with `dpylr` basic and reading from an Excel file.

 ## Getting Started

 If you’re checking this out, you must really be into one of the
 following:

-1. Mythology
-2. Basic `dplyr` code
+1. Basic `dplyr` code
+2. Excel
+3. Mythology